IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 {%include editme %}

 ## Important details needed for using the WatsonSTT operator
-As described in the other documentation pages, the WatsonSTT operator uses the Websocket interface to connect to the IBM Watson Speech To Text service running on the IBM public cloud or on IBM Cloud Private (ICP).
-In order to use this operator, the following three values must be available with you at the time of launching your Streams application.
+As described in the other documentation pages, the WatsonSTT operator uses the Websocket interface to connect to the IBM Watson Speech To Text service running on the IBM public cloud or on IBM Cloud Pak (ICP).
+In order to use this operator, the following three values must be available with you at the time of launching the Streams application.

 1. Base language model name that you want to use for transcribing your audio data.
-Supported base language models are listed in this URL: [Base language models](https://console.bluemix.net/docs/services/speech-to-text/input.html#models)
+Supported base language models are listed in this URL: [Base language models](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-input#models)

 2. Content type of your audio data.
-Supported content types are listed in this URL: [Content type](https://console.bluemix.net/docs/services/speech-to-text/audio-formats.html#audio-formats)
+Supported content types are listed in this URL: [Content type](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-audio-formats#audio-formats)

-3. Your authentication token for securely accessing the IBM Watson STT service.
-You must ensure that you have a valid authentication token obtained using the procedure as outlined in this URL: [Auth Token](https://console.bluemix.net/docs/services/speech-to-text/input.html#tokens)
+3. Your STT service instance's API key will have to be provided as a submission time parameter at the time of launching the IBM Streams application.
+That API key will be used by a utility SPL composite available in the streamsx.sttgateway toolkit to generate an IAM access token needed for securely accessing the IBM Watson STT service.
+You must ensure that you have a valid API key to provide as a submission time parameter value.
+The use of the IAM access token is outlined in this URL: [IAM Access Token](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-websockets#WSopen)

 These three important values are passed via the corresponding operator parameters.
 There are also other STT optional parameters that you can configure for additional STT features that your application may require.